JeffJetton/atari-examples/bbones/bbones5.md

 ## Choose Your Inclusion

-There are (at least) four ways to reference an included file:
+If you're using dasm for your assembler, there are (at least) four ways to reference an included file:

 1. Just type the name of the file after your `include` instruction.
-The compiler will look for the file in the current working directory (usually the same location that your source code file is in), so you'll have to be sure that copies of your include files exist there.
+The assembler will look for the file in the current working directory (usually the same location that your source code file is in), so you'll have to be sure that copies of your include files exist there.
 2. Specify the exact path to the include file after the `include`, either as an absolute path or (ideally) relative to the current working directory.
    * Since this particular repository keeps the include files in `_includes`, you could do something like `include ../_includes/vcs.h`, for example.
    * This saves you from having to fool with multiple copies of your include files.
 You can just keep one copy of them in one place and have all your source code files look there.